Sheep-y/MarsHorizonMods/Informed/Readme.md

 ## Check Mod Config

 The mod is configurable.
-If it is not configured right, such as typos, the mod may not work as expected.
+If it is not configured right, the mod may not work as expected.

-If you delete the config file `MissionControl.ini` from `%AppData%\..\LocalLow\Auroch Digital\Mars Horizon`, the mod will recreate it with default values.
+If you delete the config file, the mod will recreate it with default values.

 # License #